RaVeR76/The-Kicks-Fix/README.md

 * An aesthetically pleasing and visually appealing website
 * Be able to make a purchase with ease
 * A chilled out site so that they will want to come back again and again
+* Free delivery once a certain amount has been spent, depending on location

 ### **User Stories**